 host a screening

-For individuals or if you want to watch the film in your home-environment, we recommend waiting until the film becomes available on Vimeo on Demand (probably around September 2022).
+For individuals or if you want to watch the film in your home-environment, we recommend waiting until the film becomes available on Vimeo on Demand (probably in the autumn of 2022).

 The director can also be booked to be present at the event and for a Q&A after the film.
 If you wish Nadine van Loon’s presence, please indicate this in your application and she will inform you about the possibilities.
 Upon request we can recommend a moderator for your event.
 A favorite suggestion is Daria Nashat who has been involved as a consultant during the filmmaking process and is based in Brussels.